Adaptive Two-stage Stochastic Programming with an Analysis on Capacity Expansion Planning Problem: Analysis of Capacity Expansion Planning Problem

-In the proposed reformulation, the first problem \eqref{eq:CapacityExpansionMultiStageReformulation1} determines the capacity allocation decisions, whereas the second problem \eqref{eq:CapacityExpansionMultiStageReformulation2} considers the capacity acquisition decisions given the allocation decisions, which is further decomposed with respect to each item $i \in \mathcal{I}$.
-We let $I = |\mathcal{I}|$ in the remainder of this section.

-We note that under a given sequence of allocation decisions $\{y_n\}_{n \in {\mathcal{T}}}$, we can obtain the optimal capacity acquisition decisions corresponding to each item $i$ by solving \eqref{eq:CapacityExpansionMultiStageReformulation2}.
+In this reformulation, the problem \eqref{eq:CapacityExpansionMultiStageReformulation1} determines the capacity allocation decisions, whereas the problem \eqref{eq:CapacityExpansionMultiStageReformulation2} considers the capacity acquisition decisions given the allocation decisions, which is further decomposed with respect to each {resource} item $i \in \mathcal{I}$.
+To this end, under a given sequence of allocation decisions $\{y_n\}_{n \in {\mathcal{T}}}$, we can obtain the optimal capacity acquisition decisions corresponding to each item $i$ by solving \eqref{eq:CapacityExpansionMultiStageReformulation2}.
 This problem can be restated by letting $\delta_{in} = [A_n y_n]_i$ as follows: